-Students planning to major in philosophy are advised to begin with PHIL UN1010 Methods and Problems of Philosophical Thought.
+Students planning to major in philosophy are advised to begin with PHIL UN1010 METHDS/PROB OF PHILOS THOUGHT.
 Beginning students are especially encouraged to take 2000-level courses, both in the history of philosophy and in systematic philosophy.
 These courses are typically less specialized and less narrowly focused than higher-numbered ones.
 More advanced students are encouraged to take 3000-level courses.
 The department requires that all majors take at least one seminar, PHIL UN3912.